top of page

 "Why can't we find someone who'll answer our questions? ...
 If we can't solve this, we'll lose everything."

-After years of the frustrations of our marketplace, and overwhelmed by bureaucratic decisions impacting our livelihoods, a small band of us got together in late 2016 and formed HBA.
+After years of the frustrations of our marketplace, and overwhelmed by bureaucratic decisions impacting our livelihoods, a small band of us got together in 2016 and formed HBA.
 We initially honed in on unethical business practises, and also how government policy was affecting us.
 We tackled some tough issues ... and still do.

 We're not professional lobbyists, "... we're audiologists and audiometrists running our small independent practices."